 3. Data analyst

-Data analysts of course analyze data.
+Data analysts, of course, analyze data.
 They collect, clean, and interpret data sets to answer a question or solve a problem.
-You will be spending a lot of time with the data you collect so you must understand it well enough to communicate it clearly and concisely to your clients.
-To accomplish your tasks you often need to use spreadsheets like Excel or Sheets and coding languages like SQL, R, or Python.
+You will be spending a lot of time with the data you order, so you must understand it well enough to communicate it clearly and concisely to your clients.
+It would be best if you often used spreadsheets like Excel or Sheets and coding languages like SQL, R, or Python to accomplish your tasks.

-Salary depends on which area you would like to be a data analyst in (Medical/Healthcare, Marketing, Business, Operations, Intelligence).
-So, according to Salary.com it ranges from $68,596 and $87,155 in the United States.
+Salary depends on which area you would like to be a data analyst (Medical/Healthcare, Marketing, Business, Operations, Intelligence).
+So, according to Salary.com, it ranges from $68,596 and $87,155 in the United States.

 4. Become a freelancer

-Salary will vary of course being a freelancer.
+Salary will vary, of course, being a freelancer.
 It will depend on the number of contracts you take and how much each project will payout.
-You will also have to factor in finding clients to work with as well.
-It will be important for you to build relationships with clients you have worked with to keep getting contracts from them or their network.
+You will also have to factor in finding clients to work with.
+It will be vital to building relationships with clients you have worked with to keep getting contracts from them or their network.

-Where do I find dependable San Diego coding schools?
+Where can I find a dependable online coding school?

 Interested in one of the careers listed above but don’t have the coding experience or knowledge needed?
 A coding bootcamp is a great way to fast-track yourself into one of those careers.